Demoulas family: Children

-George and Evanthea Demoulas had five children; Fotene (1954–), Angelo "Evan" (1955–1993), Diana (1956–), and Arthur S. (1958–).
+George and Evanthea Demoulas had four children; Fotene (1954–), Angelo "Evan" (1955–1993), Diana (1956–), and Arthur S. (1958–).
 Evanthea Demoulas died on February 8, 2008, in Westwood, Massachusetts.

 Evan Demoulas

 Angelo "Evan" George Demoulas was born on April 17, 1955.
 He graduated from Dracut High School and attended Bridgton Academy and Bentley College.
 At Dracut High, Demoulas was a standout running back on the school's football team.

 Demoulas attended meat cutting school and was given a job in DeMoulas' meat department.
 He was also appointed to the company's board of directors.
 He eventually left the supermarket business to become a racecar driver.
 In 1988 he raced for Pacific Racing in British Formula 3.

 On June 13, 1993, Demoulas was in Quebec to watch the Canadian Grand Prix.
 After the race, he and his friend and former Pacific teammate JJ Lehto were driving from the Circuit Île Notre-Dame to downtown Montreal when Demoulas' car was hit by a driver who had run a red light.
 Lehto survived, but Demoulas died at the scene.

 He was survived by his wife, Rafaele Evans Demoulas, who was pregnant with their daughter at the time.